 The Ruth First Educational Trust was established to enable members of historically disadvantaged communities in South Africa to study at the University of Durham.Funds were raised in order to “bring to Durham one of the many South African young men and women who are fully qualified to benefit from a higher education but who are denied it for purely racial reasons”, and over the next three decades a dozen students from disadvantaged backgrounds in southern Africa successfully took Bachelor’s degrees at Durham.

-Entrance Requirement: Student should hold a relevant honours degree of sufficient standard to be admitted to their chosen Master’s course (further conditions apply to the MBA programme)
+- Entrance Requirements: You should:(a) hold a relevant honours degree of sufficient standard to be admitted to your chosen Master’s course, and

-English Language Requirement: English language requirements for international students coming to study in the UK were tightened in 2011.
+- English Language Requirements: English language requirements for international students coming to study in the UK were tightened in 2011.
 The person selected for the Ruth First Scholarship will need to provide evidence of possessing a qualification in English language that meets the minimum requirement for the programme applied for.
-The general minimum set by the UK Government is Level B2 in the Common European Framework of Reference for Languages.
-Requirements for particular programmes at Durham are listed here.
-If applicants already have a suitable qualification (such as Cambridge English, IELTS, TOEFL or Pearson Test of Academic English), send a scan of the certificate with their application.
-If applicants haven’t, don’t do anything about it now: this will be a condition of any offer made to you by the University.
+If you already have a suitable qualification (see the University’s guidance here), send a scan of the certificate with your application.
+If you haven’t, don’t do anything about it now: this will be a condition of any offer made to you by the University.